chiralsoftware/VirtBuilderNotes/README.md

                     - 8.8.8.8
         version: 2

 This could be configured from within the virt-builder command too by importing it as a file.

+# To do

+Update these notes to show a full working example including setting up the guest network from the virt-builder command.